Cloud VMS vs Self-Hosted

 Local hard drive management Required — drives fail every 3–5 years Eliminated

-VPN / remote access configuration Complex — DDNS, port forwarding, VPN servers Browser login from anywhere
+VPN / remote access configuration Complex — DDNS, port forwarding, VPN servers Browser login anywhere

 OS and software patching Your responsibility per device Managed by platform